 - 1. Enjoys protection in a First Country of Asylum; - 2.
 Comes from a Safe Third Country; - 3.
 Enjoys protection in another EU Member State; - 4.
-Is a national of an EU Member State or a country with an accession treaty with the EU;222 - 5.
-Has made a Subsequent Application with no new elements; or - 6.
-Is a minor dependant who, after a final decision on the application lodged on his or her behalf, lodges a separate application without justification.
+Is a national of an EU Member State or a country with an accession treaty with the EU;230